woohoolabs/yang/README.md

 ### Response

 As soon as you have retrieved the server response, you can start querying it.
 Yang uses the PSR-7 compatible `JsonApiResponse` class for this purpose.
-If you used the HTTP client introduced above, you will automatically get an object of this kind, otherwise you have to take care of instantiating it with the right dependencies.
+If you used a HTTP client introduced above, you will automatically get an object of this type, otherwise you have to take care of instantiating it with the right dependencies.

 ```php
 // Instantiate a JSON:API response from a PSR-7 response with the default deserializer